boldflight/BibleConverter/test_EPUB/output/1sam.md

 ### The Call of Samuel

-[1] Now the boy Samuel continued serving the Lord under Eli’s supervision.
-Receiving a message from the Lord was rare in those days; revelatory visions were infrequent.
+[1] Now the boy Samuel continued serving the **Lord** under Eli’s supervision.
+Receiving a message from the **Lord** was rare in those days; revelatory visions were infrequent.
 [2] Eli’s eyes had begun to fail, so that he was unable to see well.
 At that time he was lying down in his place, [3] and the lamp of God had not yet been extinguished.
-Samuel was lying down in the temple of the Lord as well; the ark of God was also there.
+Samuel was lying down in the temple of the **Lord** as well; the ark of God was also there.
-[4] The Lord called to Samuel, and he replied, “Here I am!”
+[4] The **Lord** called to Samuel, and he replied, “Here I am!”
 [5] Then he ran to Eli and said, “Here I am, for you called me.”
 But Eli said, “I didn’t call you.
 Go back and lie down.”
 So he went back and lay down.
-[6] The Lord again called, “Samuel!”
+[6] The **Lord** again called, “Samuel!”
 So Samuel got up and went to Eli and said, “Here I am, for you called me.”
 But Eli said, “I didn’t call you, my son.
 Go back and lie down.”
-[7] Now Samuel did not yet know the Lord; the Lord’s messages had not yet been revealed to him.
+[7] Now Samuel did not yet know the **Lord**; the **Lord**’s messages had not yet been revealed to him.
-[8] Then the Lord called Samuel a third time.
+[8] Then the **Lord** called Samuel a third time.
 So he got up and went to Eli and said, “Here I am, for you called me!”
-Eli then realized that it was the Lord who was calling the boy.
+Eli then realized that it was the **Lord** who was calling the boy.
 [9] So Eli said to Samuel, “Go back and lie down.
-When he calls you, say, ‘Speak, Lord, for your servant is listening.’
+When he calls you, say, ‘Speak, **Lord**, for your servant is listening.’
 So Samuel went back and lay down in his place.
-[10] Then the Lord came and stood nearby, calling as he had previously done, “Samuel!
+[10] Then the **Lord** came and stood nearby, calling as he had previously done, “Samuel!
 Samuel!”
 Samuel replied, “Speak, for your servant is listening!”
-[11] The Lord said to Samuel, “Look!
+[11] The **Lord** said to Samuel, “Look!
 I am about to do something in Israel; when anyone hears about it, both of his ears will tingle.
 [12] On that day I will carry out against Eli everything that I spoke about his house—from start to finish!
 [13] You should tell him that I am about to judge his house forever because of the sin that he knew about.
 For his sons were cursing God, and he did not rebuke them.
 [14] Therefore I swore an oath to the house of Eli, ‘The sin of the house of Eli can never be forgiven by sacrifice or by grain offering.’”
 [15] So Samuel lay down until morning.
-Then he opened the doors of the Lord’s house.
+Then he opened the doors of the **Lord**’s house.
 But Samuel was afraid to tell Eli about the vision.
 [16] However, Eli called Samuel and said, “Samuel, my son!”
 He replied, “Here I am.”
 [17] Eli said, “What message did he speak to you?
 Don’t conceal it from me.
 God will judge you severely if you conceal from me anything that he said to you!”

 ## Chapter 4

 [18] So Samuel told him everything.
 He did not hold back anything from him.
-Eli said, “The Lord will do what he pleases.”
+Eli said, “The **Lord** will do what he pleases.”
-[19] Samuel continued to grow, and the Lord was with him.
+[19] Samuel continued to grow, and the **Lord** was with him.
 None of his prophecies fell to the ground unfulfilled.
-[20] All Israel from Dan to Beer Sheba realized that Samuel was confirmed as a prophet of the Lord.
+[20] All Israel from Dan to Beer Sheba realized that Samuel was confirmed as a prophet of the **Lord**.
-[21] Then the Lord again appeared in Shiloh, for it was in Shiloh that the Lord had revealed himself to Samuel through a message from the Lord.
+[21] Then the **Lord** again appeared in Shiloh, for it was in Shiloh that the **Lord** had revealed himself to Samuel through a message from the **Lord**.
-[1] Samuel revealed the word of the Lord to all Israel.
+[1] Samuel revealed the word of the **Lord** to all Israel.

 ### The Ark of the Covenant is Lost to the Philistines

 [2] The Philistines arranged their forces to fight Israel.
 As the battle spread out, Israel was defeated by the Philistines, who killed about 4,000 men in the battle line in the field.
-[3] When the army came back to the camp, the elders of Israel said, “Why did the Lord let us be defeated today by the Philistines?
-Let’s take with us the ark of the covenant of the Lord from Shiloh.
+[3] When the army came back to the camp, the elders of Israel said, “Why did the **Lord** let us be defeated today by the Philistines?
+Let’s take with us the ark of the covenant of the **Lord** from Shiloh.
 When it is with us, it will save us from the hand of our enemies.”
-[4] So the army sent to Shiloh, and they took from there the ark of the covenant of the Lord of Heaven’s Armies, who sits between the cherubim.
+[4] So the army sent to Shiloh, and they took from there the ark of the covenant of the **Lord** of Heaven’s Armies, who sits between the cherubim.
 Now the two sons of Eli, Hophni and Phinehas, were there with the ark of the covenant of God.
-[5] When the ark of the covenant of the Lord arrived at the camp, all Israel shouted so loudly that the ground shook.
+[5] When the ark of the covenant of the **Lord** arrived at the camp, all Israel shouted so loudly that the ground shook.
 [6] When the Philistines heard the sound of the shout, they said, “What is this loud shout in the camp of the Hebrews?”
-Then they realized that the ark of the Lord had arrived at the camp.
+Then they realized that the ark of the **Lord** had arrived at the camp.
 [7] The Philistines were scared because they thought that gods had come to the camp.
 They said, “Woe to us!
 We’ve never seen anything like this!
 [8] Woe to us!
 Who can deliver us from the hand of these mighty gods?
 These are the gods who struck the Egyptians with all sorts of plagues in the desert!
 [9] Be strong and act like men, you Philistines, or else you will wind up serving the Hebrews the way they have served you!
 Act like men and fight!”